Michael Stefanic

-Michael Stefanic (/stɛˈfɑːnɪtʃ/ steh-FAH-nitch; born February 24, 1996) is an American professional baseball infielder for the Los Angeles Angels of Major League Baseball (MLB).
+Michael James Stefanic (/stɛˈfɑːnɪtʃ/ steh-FAH-nitch; born February 24, 1996) is an American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels and Toronto Blue Jays.
 He made his MLB debut in 2022.
 He attended Westmont College and signed with the Angels as an undrafted free agent.

 Amateur career

 Stefanic attended Timberline High School in Boise, Idaho and played college baseball at Westmont College.
 During all four of his seasons with Westmont, he was selected to both the Golden State Athletic Conference's All-GSAC team and the GSAC Gold Glove team.
 In his sophomore, junior, and senior years, he led the team in batting average at .352, .371, and .392 respectively.
 In his senior season, he received an honorable mention for the National Association of Intercollegiate Athletics's All-American team as a second baseman.
 He graduated from Westmont in 2018 with a bachelor's degree in economics and business.